Online Payments

 INTRODUCTION

 The information contained in this report is a supplement to the report that you received from the Village of Fredonia.
-If you did not receive information from Fredonia please feel free to contact the Village at (716) 679-2302.
+If you did not receive information from Fredonia, please feel free to contact the Village at (716) 679-2302, or find a copy of the report on the Village’s website.

 WHERE DOES OUR WATER COME FROM?